 Managing money as a student

 The costs associated with attending university can sometimes be overwhelming.
 Juggling expenses like school supplies, tuition and general living costs is a skill that can take time to master.
-For Caitlin, on top of these regular purchases, she also had equipment and stationery supplies to buy for her growing YouTube channel.
+On top of these regular purchases, Caitlin also had to think about business payments including equipment and stationery supplies to buy for her growing YouTube channel.

 “I remember struggling with knowing how much things were worth, even for simple things like grapes.
 Using Interac Debit was one of the things that helped me understand my own spending habits,” she says.
 It also helped her to really think about each purchase.
 “Using my own money means I’m more intentional with how I’m spending.
 I only spend with a purpose and I’m also intentional about when I set money aside for a rainy day.”